seatable/seatable-plugin-template-base/README.md

-  index.js ------------------------------ Entry file in the development environment setting.ts ---------------------------- Configuration file in development environment setting.local.dist.ts ----------------- Local sample configuration file in development environment setting.local.ts ---------------------- Local configuration file (You should create it by copying from setting.local.dist.ts)
+  index.js ------------------------------ Entry file in the development environment setting.ts ---------------------------- Configuration file in development environment setting.local.dist.ts ----------------- Local sample configuration file in development environment setting.local.js ---------------------- Local configuration file (You should create it by copying from setting.local.dist.ts)
 ```

 ## Plugin Package